tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 ## Decision

-To incorporate a priority-based flexible and performant mempool in Tendermint Core, we will introduce new fields, `priority`, `sender`, and `sequence` , into the `ResponseCheckTx` type and augment the existing mempool data structure to facilitate prioritization of uncommitted transactions in addition to extended functionality such as replace-by-priority and allowing multiple transactions to exist from the same sender with varying priorities.
+To incorporate a priority-based flexible and performant mempool in Tendermint Core, we will introduce new fields, `priority` and `sender`, into the `ResponseCheckTx` type and augment the existing mempool data structure to facilitate prioritization of uncommitted transactions in addition to extended functionality such as replace-by-priority and allowing multiple transactions to exist from the same sender with varying priorities.

 ## Detailed Design